 Apple iPhone 12 mini was used to take this photo.
 ISO 32, aperture size f1.6, shutter speed 1/1553s.

-Overhead power lines (of course some of them may be communication cables) in the United Kingdom doesn’t look organised at all.
+Overhead power lines (of course some of them may be communication cables) in the United Kingdom doesn’t look organized at all.
 Houses around a wire pole are simply connected to it on their shortest paths, so most often streets in the UK have radial overhead cables all around.
 The wire poles are often wooden; we don’t even know how long they’ve been standing at there.

 The Postcard